-Richard Adams spent his early years in Wiltshire, he studied illustration at Leicester Polytechnic and on graduating he moved to London.
-He worked there as a freelance illustrator during the 1980's and won many awards for his illustration work.
+Richard Adams grew up in Wiltshire, he studied illustration at Leicester Polytechnic and on graduating he moved to London.
+During the 1980's he worked as a freelance illustrator winning many awards.

-Gradually he retired from illustration, frustrated by the confines of a brief and began exhibiting annually with Hybrid in 1991.
-In 1995 Adams moved to East Sussex where he still lives and since this time has devoted his time to works for exhibition with galleries in the south of England.
+He retired from illustration, frustrated by the confines of a brief and began exhibiting annually with Hybrid in 1991.
+Adams moved to East Sussex in 1995, he still lives here working exclusively towards exhibitions with galleries in the south of England.

 The port of Rye and the Sussex countryside feature heavily in his work as does the Cornish coast where he holidays and the Cotswolds, familiar from his childhood.
 Recent time spent in Devon has encouraged the introduction of the Devon countryside into his images.
 Adams' work continues to be inspired by his long-held loves for English vernacular architecture, British history and our native flora and fauna.